-- 1.1.1 The CLP is currently developing a data delivery strategy that may be used as an alternate to the requirements stated in Exhibit H. This strategy's intent is to provide a neutral data delivery structure to the Contractor that will further facilitate the exchange of analytical information generated under this analytical protocol.
-The proposed strategy is intended to accommodate laboratories that generate data transmission files under multiple data formats.
-Upon implementation of this alternate electronic data delivery strategy by the CLP and prior to submission of data in alternate format(s), the Contractor must first demonstrate its ability to provide electronic data as stated in this Exhibit H and obtain written permission from the CLP for the submission of data in alternate format(s).
-The Contractor will receive a written response to its request within 90 calendar days.
-However, until the implementation of this alternate electronic data delivery strategy by the CLP, all electronic data deliverables must be provided as specified in this Exhibit H. - 1.1.2 The file shall be submitted on IBM-compatible, 3.5 inch, high density 1.44 M-byte diskettes.
+- 1.1.2 The file described below shall be submitted on IBM-compatible, 3.5 inch, high density 1.44 MB diskettes.
 The diskettes shall be formatted and recorded using DOS/Windows Operating Systems.
 The diskettes shall include all information relevant to one, and only one, Sample Delivery Group (SDG).
 Multiple diskettes may be submitted.
 The data from a single production run may be split onto multiple diskettes, however, do not split the data from a sample analysis onto multiple diskettes.
-Each diskette shall be identified with an external label containing the following information: disk density; laboratory code; contract number; Case number; SDG number; Client number; initial submission or resubmission, as applicable, and date. - 1.1.3 The deliverable consists of a tab delimited text file containing the data elements listed in Section 1.2.
+Each diskette shall be identified with an external label containing the following information: disk density; Lab Code; contract number; Case number; SDG number; Task Order number; initial submission or resubmission, as applicable, and date. - 1.1.3 The deliverable consists of a tab delimited text file containing the data elements listed in Section 1.2.
 The file must contain the fields in the order specified in Section 1.2 and the field names exactly as specified in Section 1.2.
-For specific field contents, and requirements for significant figures and number of decimal places, refer to Exhibit B of this SOW.
+For specific field contents, and requirements for significant figures and number of decimal places, refer to Exhibit B of this Statement of Work (SOW).
 Information on the diskette must correspond to information submitted in the hardcopy raw data package and on the hardcopy raw data package forms.
-If the information submitted in the hardcopy data package forms is changed, the information in the electronic file (e.g., diskette) shall be changed accordingly, and a complete electronic deliverable containing all the information for the SDG shall be resubmitted along with the hardcopy at no additional cost to USEPA.
-Report results for field samples, PE samples, method blanks, and laboratory control samples/laboratory control sample duplicates.
+If the information submitted in the hardcopy data package forms is changed, the information in the electronic file (e.g., diskette) shall be changed accordingly, and a complete electronic deliverable containing all the information for the SDG shall be resubmitted along with the hardcopy at no additional cost to the Government.
+Report results for field samples, Performance Evaluation (PE) samples, method blanks, and Laboratory Control Samples (LCSs).